daguirrem/DSPBoard-HAL/README.md

 ### Repository Structure

 * **docs**
-  This folder contains a doxygen generated documentation of source code (English)
+  This folder contains a doxygen generated documentation of source code (English) [API Documentation](https://daguirrem.github.io/DSPBoardHAL/index.html)

 * **src**
   This folder contains a source code of each libary: